+44 (0)207 822 1200

 Highlights of Paige’s recent work include:

-- Successfully defending a clinical negligence claim against an NHS Vascular Surgeon at trial;
+- Successfully defending a clinical negligence claim against an NHS Vascular Surgeon at trial; and

-- Acting in a multi-million pound arbitration under the Housing Grants, Construction, and Regeneration Act 1996, in which it was successfully argued that the arbitrator lacked jurisdiction to hear the dispute;
+- Acting in a multi-million pound arbitration under the Housing Grants, Construction, and Regeneration Act 1996, in which it was successfully argued that the arbitrator lacked jurisdiction to hear the dispute.

 Paige has also been instructed as a junior-junior on the Infected Blood Inquiry.